 To get the best scaling results for images, provide them as 9-patch image elements if possible.
 If you provide low quality or small images in your layouts, they will appear pixelated, fuzzy, or grainy, which is not a good experience for the user.
 Use high-quality images instead.

-For more information on optimizing layouts and resources for large screens see Designing for multiple screens.
+For more information on optimizing layouts and resources for large screens see Design for multiple screens.

 There are a few approaches to building layouts that you should avoid because they do not work well on TV devices and lead to bad user experiences.
 Here are some user interface approaches you should specifically not use when developing a layout for TV.

 - Re-using phone or tablet layouts - Do not reuse layouts from a phone or tablet app without modification.
 Layouts built for other Android device form factors are not well suited for TV devices and should be simplified for operation on a TV.

 - ActionBar - While this user interface convention is recommended for use on phones and tablets, it is not appropriate for a TV interface.
 In particular, using an action bar options menu (or any pull-down menu for that matter) is strongly discouraged, due to the difficulty in navigating such a menu with a remote control.

 - ViewPager - Sliding between screens can work great on a phone or tablet, but don't try this on a TV!

 For more information on designing layouts that are appropriate to TV, see the TV design guide.

 TV devices, like any other Android device, have a limited amount of memory.
 If you build your app layout with very high-resolution images or use many high-resolution images in the operation of your app, it can quickly run into memory limits and cause out of memory errors.
 For most cases, we recommend that you use the Glide library to fetch, decode, and display bitmaps in your app.
 For more information on getting the best performance when working with bitmaps, refer to our general Android graphics best practices.